JoinColony/colonyNetwork/docs/_Interface_ITokenLocking.md

 ### `punishStakers`

-Function called to punish people who staked against a new reputation root hash that turned out to be incorrect
+Function called to punish people who staked against a new reputation root hash that turned out to be incorrect.

 *Note: While public, it can only be called successfully by the current ReputationMiningCycle.*